 Sweet rewards: As an admissions consultant I’ve coached dozens of applicants from all over the world to gain acceptance to top MBA programs like Columbia, Wharton, Chicago, Harvard, Cornell, NYU, Michigan, Northwestern, Dartmouth, Yale, UVa, and Georgetown.
 My clients and I work closely, translating their triumphs, their struggles, and the facts and figures from their lives into compelling narratives.
 My business experience helps me translate jargon into prose, and my experience abroad helps me translate across cultures from East to West.
 Often clients are surprised by what we uncover that makes them stand out from the pack.
 I love getting to know them and helping them achieve their goals, but the moment I love the best is that phone call or email to say, “I’m in!”

 Paralleling my clients’ successes, I’ve kept up a steady clip as a journalist.
 I moved from freelance work in India and New York into a staff position at Agence France Presse in Washington.
-I moved to Pakistan where my husband works for a UK news channel, and I've returned to admission consulting.
-My work has been published on the Wall Street Journal, New York Times, Economist, LinkAsia and GlobalPost sites and on numerous broadcast outlets around the globe.
-I'm spending Summer and Fall 2013 with family in upstate New York, so with work and relatives from California to New York to London to Karachi -- we're used to living across time zones!
+Next, I moved to Pakistan where I worked as CNN's correspondent on live television and wrote for Deutsche Welle.
+Currently, my family and I live in Germany, and I've returned to admission consulting.
+With work and relatives from California to New York to Berlin to Karachi -- I'm used to living across time zones!

 The bottom line: As a journalist and an admissions consultant, I have both the insider knowledge of admissions and years of experience in shaping narratives that can propel you to the front of the pack.
 Put my perspective and experience to work for you.

 Would you like to work with Michelle on your application?
 Just fill out an inquiry including any information you think will be helpful.
 Michelle will contact you ASAP.